 This was our first time staying in a hostel as a couple.
 And we loved every bit of it.
 Iceland has a huge inflow of solo travelers which makes its hostel life almost perfect and very welcoming.
 If you are the kinds who loves meeting new people, or if you want to escape the gloominess of the Icelandic winter and hang out in the company of fellow travelers – Try the KEX Hostel or something similar.

-If a hostel is not for you, then Iceland is full of hotels from bread and breakfast affordable prices to luxury resort kinds.
+If a hostel is not for you, then Iceland is full of hotels from bread and breakfast, affordable prices hotels in Reykjavik, to luxury resorts kinds.
 Our advice would be to book early and look for deals well in advance.
 For Airbnb lovers – Iceland is for you too.
 Locals in the country are warm and very polite.
-Crime rate is very low and violent crimes are almost non-existent in Iceland.
+The crime rate is very low and violent crimes are almost non-existent in Iceland.

 Do you have the right clothes to wear in Iceland?